tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

 ---
-title: Deploy your agents with AMPLIFY CLI
+title: Deploy your agents with Amplify CLI
 linkTitle: Deploy your agents
 weight: 160
 date: 2020-12-0
-description: Use the AMPLIFY CLI to deploy Axway mesh agents
+description: Use the Amplify CLI to deploy Axway Istio agents
 ---
-{{< alert title="Public beta" color="warning" >}}This is a preview of the new mesh discovery agents that run separately from the current mesh governance agents, which provide full governance of your hybrid environment.
-The new agents are deployed and configured from the Axway CLI, and they allow for updated visibility to the mesh discovery process.{{< /alert >}}
+{{< alert title="Public beta" color="warning" >}}This is a preview of new Istio discovery agents that run separately from the current mesh governance agents, which provide full governance of your hybrid environment.
+The new agents are deployed and configured from the Axway CLI, and they allow for updated visibility to the Kubernetes resource discovery process.{{< /alert >}}

 ## Before you begin

 Ensure you have the following tools installed:

-* AMPLIFY Central CLI 0.1.17 or later
+* Amplify Central CLI 0.10.0 or later
 * Helm 3.2.4 or later
 * Istioctl 1.6.8
 * Kubectl 1.16 or later
 * Node.js 10.13.0 or later
 * OpenSSL 2.8.3 or later

-For more information about installing the CLI, see [Install AMPLIFY Central CLI](/docs/central/cli_central/cli_install/).
+For more information about installing the CLI, see [Install Amplify Central CLI](/docs/central/cli_central/cli_install/).

-## Log in to the AMPLIFY Central CLI
+## Log in to the Amplify Central CLI

-Run the following command to log into the Central CLI with your AMPLIFY Platform credentials:
+Run the following command to log into the Central CLI with your Amplify Platform credentials:

 ```shell
 amplify auth login --client-id apicentral
 ```

 A dialog box is shown.
-Enter your valid credentials (email address and password), and after the authorization successful message is displayed, go back to the AMPLIFY CLI.
+Enter your valid credentials (email address and password), and after the authorization successful message is displayed, go back to the Amplify CLI.

-If you are a member of multiple AMPLIFY organizations, select an organization and continue.
+If you are a member of multiple Amplify organizations, select an organization and continue.

-## Install Axway mesh agents
+## Install Axway Istio agents

-1. Run the `install` command to begin the installation of the Axway mesh agents.
+1. Run the `install` command to begin the installation of the Axway Istio agents.
 The first section of the installation collects information about the Istio deployment, such as the domain name to use for the gateway, the protocol, and the TLS certificate details.

     ```bash
     amplify central install agents